quentinbwilliams/football-feed/README.md

 			- Add methods to League and Team classes that query the leagues_teams view.
 		- RESULT: A LeagueTeam class with `dbCreateLeaguesTeamsView()`, a static method to create a materialized view from the query: `CREATE MATERIALIZED VIEW leagues_teams AS SELECT DISTINCT league_id, home_id AS team_id FROM matches`.
 			- An async function in db/seed/leagues-teams drops the materialized view and recreates it.
 			- The function is imported to cron and runs at midnight.
 The schedule can be refactored but right now this works.
+- Currently there are over 8,000 matches from this season logged in the database, but no logical relationship has been established in the db to connect matches to leagues and teams.
+	- The League and Team classes should have instance methods to create materialized views for league_matches and team_matches.

+2022 World Cup Qualifiers
+- Season is 2022 for api requests, not 2021.
+How can I change this?
+- WC Qualifier League Model extends League model.
+Everything stays the same expect the season import is 2022 WC Season, not SEASON from /season.js.

 USER MIDDLEWARE: